Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 command-line prompt.
 If you close the window manually, the `.nn` file containing the trained model is not exported into the ml-agents folder.

-### Setting up TensorFlowSharp

-Because TensorFlowSharp support is still experimental, it is disabled by default.
-Please note that the `Learning` Brain inference can only be used with TensorFlowSharp.

-To set up the TensorFlowSharp Support, follow [Setting up ML-Agents Toolkit within Unity](Basic-Guide.md#setting-up-ml-agents-within-unity) section. of the Basic Guide page.

 ### Embedding the trained model into Unity

 To embed the trained model into Unity, follow the later part of [Training the